Empress Liu (Tang dynasty): Background

 It is not known when the future Empress Liu was born.
-Her grandfather Liu Dewei (劉德威) had served as the minister of justice and her father Liu Yanjing (劉延景) as a prefect.
+Her grandfather Liu Dewei (劉德威; 582 - 652) had served as the minister of justice and her father Liu Yanjing (劉延景; died 25 November 689) as Prefect of Shǎn Prefecture.
+An aunt of hers (Liu Dewei's second daughter; 627 - 12 June 675) was married to Prince of Guo Li Feng, the 15th son of Emperor Gaozu of Tang.
 During the Emperor Gaozong's Yifeng era (676–679), Emperor Gaozong's son Li Dan, who was then an imperial prince, took her initially as a concubine, and then as his wife and princess.
-She bore him three children—a son named Li Chengqi, and two daughters (the later Princesses Shouchang and Dai).
+Emperor Gaozong of Tang said to Prince Huo, Li Yuan’gui: “The realm enjoys favorable weather and smooth military affairs; the sun, though due for an eclipse, remains whole.
+And my youngest son has long been the one I keep close in special affection.
+Recently, in selecting him a concubine, many candidates did not please me; but the daughter of Liu Yanjing, whom he has now taken, proves to be most filial.
+This is a private joy of mine.
+I wish to share this happiness with you, Uncle, so let us all drink our fill.”
+Such words bestowed the highest praise upon Lady Liu.They had three children—a son named Li Chengqi, and two daughters (the later Princesses Shouchang and Dai).

 As empress

 As of 684, Emperor Gaozong had died and his son Li Zhe (Li Dan's older brother) had become emperor (as Emperor Zhongzong).
 In spring 684, Emperor Zhongzong showed signs of independence from his (and Li Dan's) mother Empress Dowager Wu (later known as Wu Zetian), who wielded most of the imperial power, and she deposed Emperor Zhongzong, replacing him with Li Dan (as Emperor Ruizong), but held power even more securely after that point.
-As Emperor Ruizong's wife, Princess Liu was created empress, and her son Li Chengqi was created crown prince.
+As Emperor Ruizong's wife, Princess Liu was created empress on 27 February 684, and her son Li Chengqi was created crown prince earlier, on 20 February 684.

-In 690, Empress Dowager Wu forced Emperor Ruizong to yield the throne to her, and she took the throne as "emperor" of a new Zhou Dynasty, interrupting Tang Dynasty.
+In 690, Empress Dowager Wu forced Emperor Ruizong to yield the throne to her, and she took the throne as "emperor" of a new Zhou dynasty, interrupting the Tang dynasty.
 She created Li Dan crown prince instead (with the unconventional title Huangsi (皇嗣)), and further changed his name to Wu Dan.
 Empress Liu became crown princess.